Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 # 1. Introduction <a class="anchor" id="introduction"></a>
 Nowadays marketing practitioners face a multitude of challenges.

-In the first part of this analysis we will look at which challenges exist and how data analysis might be employed to tackle these problems.
+In the first part of this analysis we will look at which challenges exist and how treatment effect analysis might be employed to tackle these problems.

 In the second part we will look more closely on one specific problem and give a summary and an evaluation of proposed methods to solve that problem.
 # 2. Common Marketing Challenges <a class="anchor" id="challenges"></a>